 Uniformed Secret Service Officer Career Profile

-What is perhaps less well-known is that, in addition to special agents, the United States Secret Service employs a full-time uninformed law enforcement division.
-This group is tasked with assisting in carrying out the agency's mission and providing a visible police presence at major functions and important locations.
+The United States Secret Service is responsible for protecting presidents, high-ranking government officials, and foreign diplomats and dignitaries.
+The Secret Service also employs full-time law enforcement officers for its Uniformed Division.
+This group is tasked with carrying out the agency's mission and providing a visible police presence at major functions and important locations.